nirantak/infra-automation/README.md

 ansible-playbook playbooks/raspberry_pi.yml -t ping
 ```

+- To change Pi-hole web admin interface password, run `pihole -a -p`.
-- For backup for Pi-hole at least, in the GUI you can go to Settings > Teleporter and click 'Backup'.
-To automate it through the console, you can run `pihole -a -t`.
+- To backup the Pi-hole config using the GUI, go to Settings > Teleporter and click 'Backup'.
+Or run `pihole -a -t`.

 #### Pi-hole